tobice/flux-lumines/README.md

 You might have heard about these possibilities.
 But I have actually implemented them.
 Check out [this separate repo](https://github.com/tobice/flux-lumines-demos) with some demos based on Lumines.

+**Interested in more information about how Lumines is implemented?**

+I wrote an article summing up most of the challenges that I run into when writing this game.
+You can find it in this repo Wiki: [Making of Lumines](https://github.com/tobice/flux-lumines/wiki/Making-of-Lumines)

 ## Wanna try it out?